mariacats/comp3110gp/README.md

 goal code is finished, needs to be implemented into GUI

-cannot currently return to main menu without restarting program
+data is not yet saved when returning to menu and going back